gtk-rs/gtk4-rs/book/src/css.md

 ## Pseudo-classes

-Sometimes you want your CSS rules to apply for even more precise conditions than style classes allow.
+Sometimes you want your CSS rules to apply to even more precise conditions than style classes allow.
 That is where [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) come in.
-With pseudo classes you can specify a specific state of the CSS node.
+With pseudo-classes you can specify a specific state of the CSS node.
 Let us use a single button with the style class `button_1` added to demonstrate this concept.

 <span class="filename">Filename: listings/css/6/window/window.ui</span>